Eveneko/Tetris/README.md

 ## Feature

-- Draw at least 7 types of blocks with different colors.
+- Draw at least 7 types of blocks with different colors;
-- Rotate and move the blocks left and right by keys.
+- Rotate and move the blocks left and right by keys;
-- A line desappears when the whole lines are all filled.
+- A line desappears when the whole lines are all filled;
-- Show the scores and at least 2 blocks will soon drop.
+- Show the scores and at least 2 blocks will soon drop;
-- At least 3 rounds, for the blocks drops faster when level up
+- At least 3 rounds, for the blocks drops faster when level up;
-- Effects of interface and operating.
+- Effects of interface and operating;
-- Key combinations control Tetris behavior.
+- Key combinations control Tetris behavior;
+- Nice backgroud;
+- block pattern choose.

 ## Run